pnp/proxy-samples/samples/microsoft-graph-docs-mocks/README.md

 Version|Date|Comments
 -------|----|--------
+1.2|November 14, 2023|Renamed to Dev Proxy
 1.1|September 20, 2023|Updated mocks
 1.0|August 10, 2023|Initial release

 ## Minimal path to awesome

 - Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/proxy-samples/tree/main/samples/microsoft-graph-docs-mocks) then unzip it)
-- Start Microsoft 365 Developer Proxy specifying the path to one of the mock files, eg. `m365proxy --mocks-file graph-proxy-mocks.json`
+- Start Dev Proxy specifying the path to one of the mock files, eg. `devproxy --mocks-file graph-proxy-mocks.json`

 ## Features